MTB-82: Use

 From 1945 up to and including 1955 the MTB-82 was delivered to all then existing Soviet trolleybus companies under the supervision of the central management.
 An alternative appeared only in the last five years of series production.
 In 1955 the local car repair plant SVARZ in Moscow started to build trolleybuses of the TBES type.
 From 1957 the Kyiv factory KZET was involved in the production of this model.
-The Soviet leadership had also decided to import Czechoslovakian Škoda 8Tr vehicles for some trolleybus operations in the Baltic States, Western Ukraine and Crimea.
+The Soviet leadership had also decided to import Czechoslovak Škoda 8Tr vehicles for some trolleybus operations in the Baltic States, Western Ukraine and Crimea.
 Finally, in 1959, the ZiU-5, successor of the MTB-82 in mass production, was selected for the trolleybus fleet in Soviet cities.
 However, their number (as well as that of the TBES and Škoda 8Tr) was comparatively small until the end of production of the MTB-82.
 After the JaTB vehicles were phased out, the MTB-82 remained the only type in many cities for a decade or more.

 The high production figures led to the dominance of the MTB-82 among the trolleybus models in the USSR.
 Even after the start of series production of the SiU-5, its share remained significant for quite a long time.
 MTB-82 were in service in the following cities of the USSR: